TIBCOSoftware/snappydata/README.md

 -- See the status of system
 snappy> run './quickstart/scripts/status_queries.sql'
 ```
-You can see the memory consumed on [Spark Console](http://localhost:4040/storage/).
+You can see the memory consumed on the [Spark Console](http://localhost:4040/storage/).

 #### OLAP and OLTP queries
 SQL client connections (via JDBC or ODBC) are routed to the appropriate data server via the locator (Physical connections are automatically created in the driver and are transparently swizzled in case of failures also).
-When queries are executed they are parsed initially by the SnappyData server to determine if it is a OLAP class or a OLTP class query.
+When queries are executed they are parsed initially by the SnappyData server to determine if the query is an OLAP class or an OLTP class query.
 Currently, all column table queries are considered OLAP.
 Such queries are routed to the __lead__ node where a __Spark SQLContext__ is managed for each connection.
 The Query is planned using Spark's Catalyst engine and scheduled to be executed on the data servers.
-The number of partitions determine the number of concurrent tasks used across the data servers to parallel run the query.
-In this case, our column table was created using _5 partitions(buckets)_ and hence will use 5 concurrent tasks.
+The number of partitions determine the number of concurrent tasks used across the data servers to run the query in parallel.
+In this case, our column table was created using _5 partitions (buckets)_ and hence will use 5 concurrent tasks.

 ```sql
 ---- Which Airlines Arrive On Schedule?
 JOIN with reference table ----